 A more recent precedent was set in 2008, in the case of Combined Parking Solutions (“CPS”) v Stephen James Thomas.
 Mr Thomas tried to deny he was the person responsible for parking his car without a permit in a church car park managed by CPS.
 However, the judge ruled that “on the balance of probabilities” the driver was Mr Thomas, and that he had therefore knowingly entered into a contract with CPS.
 He was held liable to pay CPS’s charges plus interest, court fees and expenses.

-The Protection of Freedoms Act 2012 means that it will no longer be necessary to prove who the driver was, because if the registered keeper fails to identify the driver the registered keeper becomes liable to pay the parking charge.
+The Protection of Freedoms Act 2012 means that it will no longer be necessary to prove who the driver was because if the registered keeper fails to identify the driver the registered keeper becomes liable to pay the parking charge.

-All charges made by CPM are due to a breach of contract legally entered into by the driver of the vehicle.
+All charges made by CPM are due to a breach of the contract legally entered into by the driver of the vehicle.

-Our signage clearly states that a person should NOT park their vehicle if they do not agree and understand the contractual charges as set out in the signs – A person cannot therefore claim the charge is unfair after they have agreed to pay the charge and by parking their vehicle they have accepted the charge.
+Our signage clearly states that a person should NOT park their vehicle if they do not agree and understand the contractual charges as set out in the signs – A person cannot, therefore, claim the charge is unfair after they have agreed to pay the charge and by parking their vehicle they have accepted the charge.

-Refusing to pay charge
+Refusing to pay a charge

 If payment for the parking charge is not received the driver’s details will be passed to a debt recovery agency.
 They may also become liable to additional costs as a result of this.
 If they still refuse to pay we will start court proceedings against them.